In this section

-A prolonged type of EKG tracing, called a Holter monitor, provides the physician a better opportunity to capture any abnormal heartbeats or rhythms that may be causing your child's symptoms.
+A prolonged type of EKG tracing, called a Holter monitor test, provides the physician a better opportunity to capture any abnormal heartbeats or rhythms that may be causing your child's symptoms.

 The Holter monitor test is used to record your child's EKG tracing continuously for a period of 24 hours or longer.
 You will receive instructions on how long your child will wear the recorder (usually 24 hours, but sometimes longer), how to keep a diary of your child's activities and symptoms during the test, and personal care/activity instructions.

-Event monitoring is very similar to Holter monitoring, and is often performed for the same reasons.
-With an event monitor, your child wears EKG electrode patches on his/her chest, and the electrodes are connected by wire leads to a recording device.
+Cardiac event monitoring is very similar to the Holter monitor test and is often performed for the same reasons.
+With a cardiac event monitor, your child wears EKG electrode patches on his/her chest, and the electrodes are connected by wire leads to a recording device.
 However, unlike the Holter monitor, which records continuously throughout the testing period of 24 to 48 hours, the event monitor does not record until your child feels symptoms and you or your child trigger the monitor to record the EKG tracing at that time.

 When your child feels one or more symptoms, such as chest pain, dizziness, or palpitations, one of you will push a button on the event monitor recorder.
 Some monitors have a feature called "memory loop recording," in which the monitor can include a recording of a short period of time prior to the moment you triggered the recording and afterwards.
 This feature can help your child's physician determine more details about the possible change in your child's EKG at the time the symptoms started, and what was happening with your child's EKG just before you or your child triggered the recorder.
 Other monitors, called "post-event recorders," simply start recording the EKG from the moment you trigger it.